particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 ### <!-- shared-diagram-label m-hat rgb-led title-label-paren -->Particle RGB LED (17)<!-- end -->

 This is a standard Particle RGB status LED.
 It is unaffected by the Raspberry Pi.

+See the [Status LED and device modes page](/troubleshooting/led/) for an explanation of colors and patterns.

 ## Power